New user sign up using AWS Builder ID

 Note: Replace example-region with your AWS Region.

-If the service isn't registered, then run the register-scalable-target command to register the service.
+If the service isn't registered, then run the register-scalable-target command to register the service:

 aws application-autoscaling register-scalable-target --service-namespace ecs --scalable-dimension ecs:service:DesiredCount --resource-id service/your-cluster/your-service-name --min-capacity 1 --max-capacity 10 --region example-region

+In the preceding command's output, check the value of DynamicScalingInSuspended, DynamicScalingOutSuspended, and ScheduledScalingSuspended.
 When DynamicScalingInSuspended or DynamicScalingOutSuspended is set to true, Application Auto Scaling doesn't update capacity when you initiate a scaling policy.
 When ScheduledScalingSuspended is set to true, Application Auto Scaling doesn't initiate the scaling actions that you scheduled to run during the suspension period.
-For more information, see Suspend and resume scaling for Application Auto Scaling.
+For more information about how to resume suspended auto scaling, see Suspend and resume scaling for Application Auto Scaling.

 Step scaling